Ignacy Jan Paderewski: Return to public life

 After the invasion of Poland in 1939, Paderewski returned to public life.
 In 1940, he became the head of the National Council of Poland, a Polish sejm (parliament) in exile in London.
 He again turned to America for help and his broadcast was carried by over 100 radio stations in the United States and Canada.
-He advocated in person for European aid and to defeat Nazism.
+He advocated in person for aid to Europe and the defeat of Nazism.

 In 1941, Paderewski witnessed a touching tribute to his artistry and humanitarianism as US cities celebrated the 50th anniversary of his first American tour by putting on a Paderewski Week, with over 6000 concerts in his honour.
 The 80-year-old artist also restarted his Polish Relief Fund and gave several concerts to gather money for it.
-However, his mind was not what it had once been, and scheduled again to play Madison Square Garden, he refused to appear and insisted that he had already played the concert; he was presumably remembering the concert he had played there in the 1920s.
+However, his mind was not what it had once been and, scheduled again to play Madison Square Garden, he refused to appear, insisting that he had already played the concert, presumably remembering his performance there in the 1920s.

+Personal life

+In 1880, Paderewski married a fellow student, Antonina Korsakówna.
+The following year, their son Alfred was born severely handicapped.
+Antonina never recovered from childbirth and died several weeks later.
+Paderewski decided to devote himself to music and left his son in the care of friends.

+On 31 May 1899, he married his second wife, Helena Paderewska (née von Rosen, 1856–1934), shortly after she received an annulment of a prior marriage.
+While she had previously cared for his son Alfred (1880–1901), they had no children together.